giavinh79/GymTrack/README.md

 # GymTrack

 Simple application for tracking and managing a user's fitness journey.
+Deploys automatically on merges to master via Netlify.

-The backend Node.js (Express) API can be found here: [https://github.com/GV79/GymTrackAPI](https://github.com/GV79/GymTrackAPI)
+The backend Node.js (Express) API can be found here: [https://github.com/GV79/GymTrackAPI](https://github.com/GV79/GymTrackAPI) but will be deprecated soon.

 ## Running

-Install all dependencies using 'npm install' and then run the application using 'npm start'.
+Install all dependencies using `npm install` and then run the application using `npm start`.

 ## Building